andreschaffer/slis-slos-examples/code-example/README.md

 The resources involved in this code example are:
 - k6: used to generate traffic towards our application
 - Traefik: used as load balancer for our application
-- simple-service: a pretty simple application with a ping endpoint
+- simple-service: a simple application providing a "ping" functionality
 - Prometheus: for recording our load balancer and application metrics
 - Grafana: for visualising our metrics